Science of Capture and Storage: Understanding EPA’s Carbon Rules

 5:30pm Adjournment

-2:30 Call to Order, Welcome and Introductions by Task Force chairs, Rep. Dawn Pettengill, Iowa, and Mr. Emory Wilkerson, State Farm Insurance2:30pm – 5:30pm Communications and Technology Task Force Meeting with FCC Commissioner Ajit Pai
+2:30 Call to Order, Welcome and Introductions by Task Force chairs, Rep. Dawn Pettengill, Iowa, and Mr. Emory Wilkerson, State Farm Insurance

 Approval of Minutes from 2013 Annual Meeting